-This Brown Sugar Peach Muffins recipe features a hint of warm spices and a subtle vanilla aroma to pair perfectly with fresh sweet peaches.
+This Brown Sugar Peach Muffins recipe features a hint of warm spices and a subtle vanilla aroma that pairs perfectly with fresh sweet peaches.
+A crumble topping and a drizzle of vanilla icing makes them extra special.

 Before I made these muffins, I knew exactly what I wanted!